 Named underwriting executive in 2016, Sarah Palmer oversees underwriting and risk management within Key, including oversight of underwriting for Specialty Finance Lending, scored transactions, and Bank Channel origination activities.
 She also supervises portfolio management and compliance functions.
 Since joining the company in 2006, Palmer has held positions pertaining to credit risk management.

 Named human resources business partner in 2012, Pamela Riley brings to Key more than 20 years of experience in all disciplines of human resources.
 Riley works closely with Key leaders and managers and is responsible for delivering human resources services that support and contribute to business strategy.
 Before joining Key, she held human resources positions at Wachovia, World Savings and EnCon United.

 Named executive vice president of Originations in 2018, Philip Turner manages all aspects of on-boarding new business transactions, including documentation, booking, and funding activities for Key business segments.
+He also manages the Key Equipment Finance Capital Markets team, syndicating loans and leases to mitigate risk concentrations and generate fee income.
 Turner focuses on creating the best possible service platform that offers superior documents, as well as booking, funding and administration.
 Prior to joining Key, he worked for Barclays Bank Plc and/or Barclays Capital for 20 years.